A Link between Coding Theory and Cross-Validation with Applications: Combinatorial Analysis of the Null Distribution

 Finding a specific orientation fulfilling certain constraints for a given graph is called a graph orientation problem. \citet{Asahiro2O15wlight} introduced a graph orientation problem called ``maximize $\uu$-light'', that refers to finding, for a given graph, the maximum possible number of $\uu$-light vertices.
 We are in this paper mostly focusing on the orientations of the Johnson graphs and in particular we define the following concept: \begin{definition}[Maximal size $\uu$ light code] For binary vectors of length $\tsetsize$ and weight $\posc$, we denote the largest possible size of $\uu$ light code as

 where the maximum is taken over the orientations of the Johnson graph $\johnson(\tsetsize,\posc)$. \end{definition} Accordingly, finding the largest possible constant weight code with minimum distance $4$ is equal to solving the maximize $0$-light problem on the corresponding Johnson graph.
+This is a well-known NP-hard problem in coding theory, but for which there exists good upper bounds (see e.g. \citep{ostergard2010cwc}).
+Similarly, finding the largest possible $\uu$-light constant weight codes is equal to solving the maximize $\uu$-light graph orientation problems on the Johnson graphs.
+We get back to these below in Section~\ref{boudsection}.
 An example of a $1$-light code depicted as a subset of the Johnson graph $\johnson(4,2)$ is shown Figure~\ref{graphexamples}.